 With not a hint of Hollywood sparkle, Yuma is a good, solid piece of Polish cinema, earning every one of its four stars from its “polished” performers.

-Yuma was released in UK Cinemas on 31st August.
+Yuma was released in select cinemas on 31st August 2012.